 Technology Management (Ph.D.)

 Indiana State University offers the doctor of philosophy (Ph.D.) in technology management for students who would like to prepare for positions of leadership in the public and private sectors of society.
-The program is offered through ISU's College of Technology in cooperation with a consortium of four other universities making extensive use of the Internet delivery system.
+The program is offered through ISU's Bailey College of Engineering and Technology in cooperation with a consortium of three other universities making extensive use of the Internet delivery system.
 It is a virtual organizational concept recognizing the role of each member university.
 Additional information can be found at the consortium website for the Ph.D. in Technology Management.

 - The online Ph.D. in technology management is a 66-credit-hour program that requires study concentration in one of five areas with the completion of the majority of course work at the 600 level or above.

 - Depending on the individual program of study, part-time students may complete this degree in 4½ years.